 There is a fee associated with more frequent checks on your credit report.
 However, some banks are encouraging people to stay on top of their credit scores by providing a link to free credit score checks via the bank’s website.
 Now it’s easy to keep an eye on credit bureau reporting while you work towards a great rating.

-When you request a credit report on your credit score there is no harm to your credit score, unlike when lenders check your file.
+When you request a credit report, there is no harm to your credit score, unlike when lenders check your file.

 What to look for

 Once you have access to your credit reports, check that your personal information is correct with both bureaus.
-Make sure the account information is up-to-date and accurate and that there are no ‘skeletons of credit past’ still hanging out on your file.
+Make sure the account information is accurate and there are no ‘skeletons of credit past’ still on your file.
 If you discover mistakes on your account, you will need to contact the lender.
 If your creditors aren’t helpful you can file a dispute with the credit bureau directly.

 Another benefit of keeping an eye on your credit reports is avoiding identity theft.
 Check to make sure that any queries on your account are yours and that someone else didn’t try to access credit cards or other loans under your name.